Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 fires in a room and crouched below smoke.

-He said about the polyurethane foam in the
+In it he said about the polyurethane foam in the

 mattresses, "fire safety experts call this stuff solid